ensabar/Python/Mastermind/introduction_to_data_science/README.md

 4. EDA (Exploratory Data Analysis)
 5. Visualization

-Final project (:file_folder: / Proyecto_final) of this course is an EDA of a Pokémon dataset.
+Final project (:file_folder:Proyecto_final) of this course is an EDA of a Pokémon dataset.
 A lot of interesting questions about this video game have been solved with cool graphs.

 ---
-# :trophy: Certificate
+# :mortar_board: Certificate

 <img src="../../markdown/mastermind-certified-data-science.png" alt="certificado_mastermind_data_science" width="600"/>